Looking for Pasteurized Donor Human Milk for your baby?

 Donor milk for outpatients is dependent upon availability and hospitalized infants are given priority.

-To pick up at the MMBB Golden Valley site, please complete the Outpatient Pasteurized Donor Human Milk Interest Form.
 After submitting this form, we will contact you by phone and/or text.
 Texting is an effective way to contact those interested in receiving donor milk.
 By submitting this form, you are agreeing to be contacted by text.
 When receiving a text from MMBB, you may opt out by replying STOP at any time.
 Texting HELP indicates a request for assistance.

 Allina Health St. Francis Outpatient Pharmacy